isa31188/etl-poc/README.md

 <a name="solution-architecture"></a>
 # Solution architecture

-As described above, the solution contained in this repo uses the following AWS services: Cloudformation, IAM, S3, Glue and Athena.
-More precisely:
+A more detailed description of the resources used in this project, by AWS service:

 * **Cloudformation stacks** for managing AWS resources.
 For ease of development, these were grouped into:
     + `basic-infra` stack: basic resources required for deploying the projects, namely, buckets for artifacts and data and Athena work group for querying data storing results in S3.